PSL1024H - Advanced Topics: Neuroendocrinology

 Each student is expected to present twice, and each presentation will be assessed by all faculty members and students in the classroom.

 b) Written reports 40%

-A written report (3 pages mini review) will also be required for each student presentation within a week after the presentation (estimated to be two reports in total for the entire course) and will be marked by the faculty who directed that particular topic.
+A written report (a 2 page mini review, single spaced, Arial 11) will also be required for each student presentation within a week after the presentation (estimated to be two reports in total for the entire course) and will be marked by the faculty who directed that particular topic.
 This review should not only provide student’s own critique but also incorporate the comments of discussion in the classroom following a presentation.

 c) Active participation in discussions 20%.

 Student participation in discussions will be assessed on the basis of his/her roles as discussants and general contribution to the in-class discussions.

 No textbook, only recent publications on the subject area.
 Basic understanding of endocrinology, ie. PSL 302, recommended.
 Some knowledge of molecular biology techniques is an advantage.